ChromaticHQ/php-gd-config-check/README.md

 While it is possible to check for the presence of the GD plugin via `composer require ext-gd`, this does not ensure that specific format support is enabled.
 This Composer plugin allows you to specify a set of required formats for GD and will verify that they are enabled after `composer install` has run.

+If these formats are not enabled, Composer will output the issue on the command line.

 ## Configuration
 This plugin ships with a default set of required formats that it checks for.